Jorge de Avilez: Early career

 Jorge de Alviez entered the Royal College of Nobles in 1797 with his two older brothers.
 He studied arts until 1801, when he returned to Portalegre.
 He went to Lisbon with his family in 1801, due to the War of the Oranges.
 Having finished in the Army as Cadet, he was appointed Colonel of the Militia Regiment of Crato on 24 June 1804.
 In 1807 he was chosen to be Superintendent of stud farms of Portalegre, the same function his father had.
 The Militia Regiment of Crato was discharged, because of the Militia Reform of October 1807, in 1808 he was put in charge the Volunteer Regiment of Portalegre, created by the Junta of Portalegre, so they could help fight the French.
-With the transfer of the Volunteer Regiment to the Army in 1809, he was appointed commander of the 1st Battalion of Caçadores with the rank of Lieutenant-Colonel.
+With the transfer of the Volunteer Regiment to the Army in 1809, he was appointed commander of the 1st Caçadores Battalion with the rank of Lieutenant-Colonel.

 Peninsular War

 He led the battalion through all their battles in the 2nd Brigade of the Light Division until the Battle of Fuentes de Oñoro.
-In February 1812 he was promoted to Colonel and given command of the 2nd Regiment of Infantry which was part of the renowned Algarve Brigade of the Portuguese Division, which was a division organised in the Anglo-Portuguese Army.
+In February 1812 he was promoted to Colonel and given command of the 2nd Infantry Regiment which was part of the renowned Algarve Brigade of the Portuguese Division, which was a division organised in the Anglo-Portuguese Army.
 He fought at the Siege of Badajoz to the Battle of Toulouse the last big battle of the War of the Sixth Coalition.
 His wife followed him from Badajoz to Toulouse.
 In 1816 he was promoted to Brigadier.